AI Cap-and-Trade: Efficiency Incentives for Accessibility and Sustainability: Call to Action: Cap-and-Trade for AI

 \begin{glossyremark}{FLOP Reduction via Cap-and-Trade}{remark1} Rational companies following a cap-and-trade system (Theorem \ref{gl:cap-and-trade-equilibrium}) provably use fewer FLOPs $x^*$ than under no cap-and-trade system (Theorem \ref{gl:normal-equilibrium}). \end{glossyremark}

-In Figures \ref{fig:flops} and \ref{fig:utility}, we simulate the equilibrium for a company taking part in our cap-and-trade framework across varying costs.
+In Figures \ref{fig:flops} and \ref{fig:utility}, we plot the theoretical equilibrium for a company taking part in our cap-and-trade framework across varying costs.
 The results in Figure \ref{fig:flops} bolster Remark \ref{gl:remark1}; FLOP usage is shown to indeed decrease under our cap-and-trade framework.
 Furthermore, Figure \ref{fig:utility} showcases that our cap-and-trade framework may \textit{improve} utility for participating companies.